HRL-at-NYUSH/Interactive-Portal/exercise/gitworkflow-Pam.md

-Name:
+Name: Pam

-Favorite color:
+Favorite color: Light Blue

-Favorite movie:
+Favorite movie: The Way We Are by Ann Hui